 Students love their notebooks and really enjoy short mini lessons and follow up practice as it empowers them to know that they are authors too and capable of coming up with good word choices, ideas, voice etc too.
 While each resource here is great on its own, pairing up Hooked on Writing and Interactive Notebooks also works nicely together to deepen the learning, exposes students to even more published authors, and further nurtures the writing mindset.

 For more information on either one of these resources, please click the pictures below.

 Looking for some new writing curriculum inspiration?
 Sign up for our newsletter for teaching tips, resource ideas and subscriber only freebies and sale notifications.
-As a welcome gift, you will receive this Hooked on Writing (Beginning a Writing Program) unit upon confirmation!
+As a welcome gift, you will receive this The Ultimate Writing Graphic Organizer Set upon confirmation!